jamesfmackenzie/jamesfmackenzie.github.io/_posts/2019-12-08-webassembly-loading-files.md

 title: "WebAssembly Lesson 4: File System Access"
 date: '2019-12-08 00:00:02:00'
 summary: How does File IO work in WebAssembly?
-tags: [Emscripten, How To, Programming, WebAssembly, Web Development]
+tags: [Emscripten, How To, Posts, Programming, WebAssembly, Web Development]
 ---

 JavaScript and WebAssembly do not have access to the host file system when run inside the sandboxed Web Browser environment